karthikv1392/cs3301_osn/mini-projects/mini-project1.md

     -fno-asm \
     your_file.c
   ```
 - Your final code submission **must** be compilable using the command `make all` in the root directory of the git repository.
 It **must** compile the shell to the file `shell.out`.
 If not done, this would cause automatic evaluation to fail, leading to zero marks.
 A test script will be provided soon.
+This binary should be created in the **shell directory**, and not the project root.

 ## Part A: Shell Input \[Total: 65\]